-Oliver is a 2010 graduate of Louisiana Tech University where she earned her Bachelors of Science in Biology.
+Oliver is a 2010 graduate of Louisiana Tech University where she earned her Bachelor of Science in Biology.
 She was a Division I starter for the Louisiana Tech softball team from 2006-09 as a pitcher and an outfielder.
 She helped lead the Bulldogs to the 2008 Western Athletic Conference (WAC) championship title and was named the WAC Tournament MVP.
 While Oliver was a member of the team, she was named First Team All-State LSWA and was a two time Second Team All-WAC.
-Throughout her collegiate career, she was named WAC Pitcher of the Week six times and WAC Hitter of the Week three times.
-She is ranked number two in career saves (5) and appearances (154).
 Her career high is a nine inning shutout in the Bulldog win over Auburn in the NCAA Tournament.

-Oliver continued she softball career in the professional setting when she went to play in the Netherlands for the Tex Town Tigers for the 2009 season.
-She drove in the winning run to become regular season champions.
+Oliver continued her softball career in the professional setting in 2009 when she went to play in the Netherlands for the Tex Town Tigers.
+She drove in the winning run to become the regular season champions.
 They participated in the Europa Cup in Italy where they finished in sixth.
 She recorded a win and a save during her professional softball career.